 Black peppercorns and cumin seeds.
-These are good for digestion and has its own medicinal benefits.
+Rich in flavor and in taste.
 A teaspoon of these spices will do wonders.

 Ghee.
 I have made half of the quantity with the cooking oil and Ghee.
 But if you’d keep the quinoa Pongal rich, use ghee alone.

 Ginger.
-The essential ingredient and also nullifies the possible gastric issues arise from using yellow moong bean and quinoa.
+The essential ingredient and also makes the Pongal delicious.
 I strongly suggest to use this and it also works as the flavor booster.

 Asafoetida.
 A unique ingredient that you may find only in the Indian stores available in solid and powder form.
-Which also works the same way as ginger, a flavor booster and also good for better digestion.
+Which also works the same way as ginger, a flavoring agent.

 Green chili.
 This modifies the hot Pongal more enjoyable.
-If you opt, you may deseed them before using.
+If you opt, you may deseed them before using it.